benwzj/benwzj.github.io/_posts/2023-10-12-react-overview.md

 - When React run `setup` in `useEffect`? the detail!!

-- What do render() doing?
-What do re-render() doing ? what do "paint the updated screen first before running your Effect." means?
+- What do "paint the updated screen first before running your Effect." means?

 - Clear the life cycle of function component around useEffect!